plipowczan/brain/content/ABOUT/Motivation system for my kids.md

 1. Schedules - created a weekly schedules on which kids could track their progress and show me how they did.
 It demanded some effort since this was made on paper - we had to plan it each week and print the schedules.
 They were not doing

 ## Why
-I believe that nothing should be given for three at least the money since it spoils the kids.
+I believe that nothing should be given for free at least the money since it spoils the kids.
 That is why I developed a motivation earning system for my kids.

 ## How does it work
 ### Description